One of my dear friends asked me the other day: ” What is the right moment for potty training? ˇ So here is what I have to say.

 TOILET INSERT OR FREESTANDING POTTY?

-If you do prefer toilet insert you will need a step or footstool, so they get to sit down with their feet on a step.
-Otherwise their feet dangle and this position promotes incorrect bowel movements.
+If you do prefer a toilet insert you will need a step or footstool, so they get to sit down with their feet on a step.
+Otherwise, their feet dangle and this position promote incorrect bowel movements.

-I believe we covered all potty important facts… You see, there is no rush, and especially not a competition with the timing of a potty training.
-As a reasonable human being you will do as your instinct tells you to.
-For me these facts were enough.
-Read the entire article and decide….. or read more….
-This is not the only one, just the one I prefer.
+I believe we covered all potty important facts… You see, there is no rush, and especially not a competition with the timing of potty training.
+As a reasonable human being, you will do as your instinct tells you to.
+For me, these facts were enough.
+Read the entire article and decide….. or read more… This is not the only one, just the one I prefer.